Commercial Brine Pvt Heat Pump Rooftop Installation Solis Pvt 1

 Refrigerant-based thermal collection Compact thermal transfer structure Integrated solar-assisted HVAC concepts

-How a PVT System Works with a Brine Heat Pump
+How a PVT System Works with a Heat Pump

 A PVT collector functions simultaneously as a photovoltaic module and a low-temperature heat exchanger.
 The rear absorber plate — in direct thermal contact with the PV cells — circulates a water-glycol mixture that collects both solar irradiation and ambient air heat.